ray-project/ray/doc/source/data/examples/custom-datasource.rst

     :start-after: __read_single_partition_start__
     :end-before: __read_single_partition_end__

-Once we have this building block, we can just apply it for each of the provided MongoDB pipelines.
+Once we have this building block, we apply it for each of the provided MongoDB pipelines.
 In particular, below, we construct a `_MongoDatasourceReader` by subclassing :class:`~ray.data.Datasource.Reader`, and implement the ``__init__`` and ``get_read_tasks``.